-460 Senior Capstone
+460 Senior Capstone 3-6 hours FA

 The student will develop a topic and create a research plan and schedule in consultation with the department.
 The student will present and defend the topic to peers and selected DWU faculty.
 Creative writing students will prepare and publish a manuscript, which will be housed in the McGovern Library.